Purchase the Day Trips and Hidden Places Around Rochester books

 Little Valley

 Little Rock City was not formed by glaciers but through mountain-building events known as orogenies.
 The base for Little Rock City was formed as sediment from surrounding areas was deposited over the Rock City State Forest.
-Over hundreds of years, gravity erosion of the landscape began to separate non-resistant rock layers from those that were highly resistant, leaving us with the large boulders that are present today.
+Over hundreds of years, gravity erosion of the landscape began to separate non-resistant rock layers from highly resistant ones, leaving us with the large boulders present today.

 Learn more: 4 Rock Cities Near Rochester, Cattaraugus County Geology Trail